zainnadeem/OOP-Cards-Model-ios-0616/README.md

     *  **playerLastName** (String) - The last name of the player on the card
     *  **brand** (String) - The brand of the card

-    *Note: it's okay if your `Card` class seems a litttle bare — if applicable, having a basic parent class can be a good design choice because it can make future revisions easier.*
+    *Note: it's okay if your `Card` class seems a little bare — if applicable, having a basic parent class can be a good design choice because it can make future revisions easier.*

 3. You may have noticed that many of our properties describe characteristics of a baseball player...
 Imagine we have two different `BaseballCard`s that each feature the same baseball player.
 Instead of retyping all of the players information, wouldn't it be nice if we could reuse a player we've already entered?